 Real Grow Comparison: Autoflower vs Feminized Side by Side

-Here's a concrete side-by-side from our indoor facility β same grower, same environment, two different seed types planted the same day.
+Here's a concrete side-by-side from indoor grower facilities, same grower, same environment, two different seed types planted the same day.

 - Week 10: Harvest